jessepav/lacygoill-wiki-backup/vim/exception.md

 I wonder whether this issue is specific to `:qall`...
 Can you find other similar issues which don't make Vim quit?

-## ?

-Is it wrong to run `:throw` without a `:catch`?

-It seems it can cause unexpected results:

-    $ vim -Nu NONE -S <(cat <<'EOF' fu Throw()
-            try
-                throw 'some error'
-            endtry
-        endfu
-        sil! call Throw()
-        try
-            call Unknown()
-        catch
-        endtry
-    EOF
-    )
-    ...~
-    E117: Unknown function: Unknown~
-    " result:   'E117' is raised
-    " expected: 'E117' is caught

-Check out where we've run `:throw` without a catch.
-Whenever you find one, consider removing it or adding a `:catch`.
-Check out whether tpope sometimes runs `:throw` without a `:catch`.

-Also,   `E117`  is   still   raised   even  when   we   replace  `:throw`   with `:echoerr`  or  `:not_a_cmd`.
-However,  if  we  remove the  `:try`  surrounding `:echoerr`/`:not_a_cmd`, then the  issue disappears; i.e.  `E117`  is not raised anymore.
-But it still persists in the case of `:throw`.

-Is it a known bug?
-From `:h todo`:

-   > Problem that a previous silent ":throw" causes a following try/catch not to
-   > work.
-(ZyX, 2013 Sep 28) With examples: (Malcolm Rowe, 2015 Dec 24)

-If so, report  it on github, so that  it has a better visibility,  and the issue can be properly referenced in the todo list.